 In November of 2016, Southern Power completed a third green bond issuance of $900 million (Series 2016D and 2016E).
+Both Series 2016D and 2016E have now matured, but we still continue to show generation data from the projects the bonds funded.

 Below you can see the specific Eligible Green Projects to which Southern Power has allocated the green bond proceeds ($895.3 million), the environmental benefits of those projects (representing 100 percent of each project) and Southern Power's management assertion letter together with the independent accountants' attestation report.